mattermost/mattermost-handbook/contributors/contributors/ways-to-contribute/community-content-program.md

 **How do you evaluate content ideas?**

 Our team reviews every submission, and we look for technical content that comprehensively covers software development topics with clear explanations.
 Explain as much detail as possible and leave no concepts out.

+**When can I expect to hear about my submission?**
+Our topic review cycles happen once every three months, in the 2nd half of the months of March, June, September, and December.
+In most cases, you will first hear from us following one of these review periods.
+However, we sometimes make exceptions on a case-by-case basis as proposals are submitted to us, so we sometimes reach out to authors outside of the official review periods.

 ## Terms and Conditions